alephant/MA-data/2 CASE STUDY/T&S excerpt.md

 **T&S key approach:**
+“we show how direct analysis of an estimator’s learned transformations (specifically, the hidden layers of a deep learning model) can improve understanding of the target phenomenon and reveal how the model organizes relevant information.”
+(Shech and Tamir, 2022, p.
+1)

-To improve understanding how a ML model draws inferences on T, i.e. how the ML model enables understanding of T (= how the ML model comes to an optimal estimation of probability across output elements/ distribution of probability mass across elements of state space for random variables Y) we need to look at learned representation layers (i.e. data representations) to gain understanding, i.e. draw intra-model inferences on how the ML model organizes raw input data to optimally estimate y-targets.
+To improve understanding how a ML model draws inferences on T, i.e. how the ML model enables understanding of T (= how the ML model comes to an optimal estimation of probability across output elements/ distribution of probability mass across elements of state space for random variables Y)
-- ***=="how the model organizes raw input data to optimally estimate y-targets" = data representations?==***
+- we need to draw intra-model inferences on how the ML model organizes raw input data to optimally estimate y-targets (vertical link)
+- to understand learned representation layers (TML targets, bottom horizontal link)

 So, it is about understanding how the ML model data is structured to enable optimal estimation / optimal prediction / enable optimal understanding.